graphql/graphql-spec/Section 8 -- Grammar.md

 types are referred to in the document when defining query variables.

 Type :
-  - TypeName
+  - NamedType
   - ListType
   - NonNullType

-TypeName : Name
+NamedType : Name

 ListType : [ Type ]

 NonNullType :
-  - TypeName !
+  - NamedType !
   - ListType !

 **Semantics**